learn-co-students/html-basics-well-formed-html-document-lab-online-web-prework/README.md

 ### View Your Work in the Browser

-While working through these assignments, your general workflow should center on writing code in the text editor and periodically running `learn` in the terminal to check your work.
+While working through these assignments, your general workflow should be centered on writing code in the text editor and periodically running `learn` in the terminal to check your work.